 It does not appear Microsoft’s revenue share has changed for Xbox console developers, which sits at 70 percent according to an IGN report.
 This follows the recent Game Developers Conference State of the Industry survey, which revealed that only three percent of developers believe the widely-used 30 percent storefront cut is justified.

 Microsoft is also making it easier for everyone to play games with each other.
-The company recently removed the need for a paid subscription to access online multiplayer in free-to–play games, similar to how free-to-play games operate on PC, Nintendo Switch, and Playstation consoles.
+The company recently removed the need for a paid subscription to access online multiplayer in free-to–play games, similar to how free-to-play games operate on PC,

 Cloud gaming is also on Microsoft’s agenda, which will soon offer the ability to play titles available through subscription service Xbox Game Pass on lesser-powered PCs and mobile devices.